boolean-uk/javascript-overview/README.md

 * However, const does not mean the value it holds is immutable — just that the variable identifier
 * cannot be reassigned.
 This has implications for arrays and objects, because it means the object's
 * contents can be altered.
 Hence, it is often correct to declare an array or an object const,
-* even when the contents themselves might change
+* even though the contents themselves might change
 **/
 const myArray = ["Steve", "Andy", "James"];
 myArray[2] = "Nathan" // you can do this - ["Steve", "Andy", "Nathan"];